-CFS:NDM

-1 of 26 APPR:JWB:KPK:09-15-22 FHWA APPR:09-30-22
+CFS:NDM 1 of 24 APPR:JWB:TGH:09-15-21 FHWA APPR:09-15-21

-- 1. Terminology. - Alternate Density Acceptance.
+- a.
+Description.
+This special provision sets forth the QC and QA procedures that will be followed for acceptance of and payment for Superpave HMA used on Capital Preventative Maintenance (CPM) Mill & Resurface Projects and CPM One Course Overlay Projects.
+Except as explicitly modified by this special provision, all materials and HMA mixture requirements of the standard specifications and the contract apply. - 1.
+Terminology. - Alternate Density Acceptance.
 Density acceptance criteria for applications where standard coring cannot be performed due to core thickness requirements.
 Alternate density acceptance applies to Hand Patching, Joint Repairs, Driveways, Gores, and Widening less than or equal to 5 feet.
 Scratch Course density is accepted using Alternate Acceptance In-Place Density Method if the application rate does not meet the minimum core thickness per subsection f.5 of this special provision. - Base Price.
-Price established by the Department to be used in calculating incentives or adjustments to pay items and shown in the contract. - Initial Production Lot.
-A process used in which HMA Production for specific HMA mixtures and HMA plants are limited to 400 to 1000 tons per day for a maximum of 3 (consecutive or separate) days and 400 to 750 tons for the fourth and subsequent days until it is determined that HMA Production has met the requirements in section e. of this special provision, prior to moving into Unlimited Daily HMA Production. - Outlier.
-A value identified by the percent within limits (PWL) program that deviates markedly from test results for other samples from the same lot which will be investigated.
+Price established by the Department to be used in calculating incentives or adjustments to pay items and shown in the contract. - Outlier.
+A value identified by the Percent Within Limits (PWL) program that deviates markedly from test results for other samples from the same lot which will be investigated.
 Outlier applies only to core density evaluation. - Overall Lot Pay Factor (OLPF).
 Value to be used to determine the lot pay adjustment. - Overall Sublot Pay Factor (OSPF).
 Value to be used to determine the sublot pay adjustment when Single Test Acceptance (STA) is used. - Percent Within Limits (PWL).
 The percentage of material within the specification limits or tolerance for a given quality index parameter. - QA Lot Acceptable Quality Limits (AQL) (Table 4 Col. VI).
 PWL value for an individual quality index parameter that will still result in a PF of 100 for that quality index parameter.
 AQLs are specified in Table 4. - QA Lot Rejectable Quality Limits (RQL) (Table 4 Col. VII).
 PWL value for an individual quality index parameter that will result in either a PF = 50; remove and replace or corrective action plan.
 RQLs are specified in Table 4.
+Any lot subject to RQL will be reviewed with Construction Field Services HMA Operations prior to removal and replacement.